EPFL-SwEnt-2024-LaStartUp/prd/template/2-history.md

 user-friendly interface with consistent color schemes.
 The UI should adapt to user settings (such as font size and dark mode) and different screen sizes to reach a broad user base.

-To transition from PoC to MVP, several features need to be added to transition from PoC to MVP, including trip discovery improvements, user feedback integration and enhanced security and privacy measures.
-Additionally, it's essential to implement ways to modify already recorded paths, and a more complete mechanism to react to other users' paths.
+To transition from PoC to MVP, several features need to be added, including trip discovery improvements, user feedback integration and enhanced security and privacy measures.
+Additionally, it is essential to implement ways to modify already recorded paths, and a more complete mechanism to react to other users' paths.
 Another important enhancement is to make points of interest available outside of recorded paths, allowing users to find interesting spots even if they are not following a path.
 On a more technical side, the application could also benefit